-The (3%) decrease in general and administrative costs in 2015 was driven by lower labour costs in Canada as a result of a 12.5% lower Canadian dollar, relative to the U.S. dollar, and the resulting positive impact on our Canadian operating cost base.
-These cost savings in 2015 were partially offset by higher patent renewal costs related to the acquired UTC intellectual property portfolio prior to its sale in the Volkswagen IP Agreement, and by higher legal and transaction related expenses incurred as a result of the Azure contract breaches.
+The respective (17%) and (10%) decreases in general and administrative costs in 2015 was driven primarily by lower labour costs in Canada as a result of an approximate (13%) lower

+Canadian dollar, relative to the U.S. dollar, and the resulting positive impact on our Canadian operating cost base.
+Higher patent renewal costs in 2015 related to the acquired UTC intellectual property portfolio prior to its sale in February 2015 in the Volkswagen IP Agreement, and higher legal and transaction related expenses incurred in 2015 primarily as a result of the Azure contract breaches, were offset by lower human resources expenses in 2015 due to CEO search expenses incurred in 2014.